Common Issues and Troubleshooting

 > Could not GET 'https://jcenter.bintray.com/com/google/protobuf/protobuf-java-util/3.09.0/protobuf-java-util-3.09.0.pom'.
 Received status code 502 from server: Bad Gateway

-If you receive a Gradle error similar to the following, it usually indicates a problem with UTF-8 characters in your project or environment variables.
+If you receive a Gradle error similar to the following, it can happen due to 2 reasons

 org.gradle.launcher.daemon.client.DaemonDisappearedException: Gradle build daemon disappeared unexpectedly (it may have been killed or may have crashed)